Paula Badosa: Playing style

-Badosa is an aggressive baseliner, whose game is centred around her powerful serve and groundstrokes.
+Badosa is an aggressive baseliner whose game is centred around her powerful serve and groundstrokes.
 Badosa has described her serve as her favourite shot, with her serve being a major weapon.
 Her first serve has been recorded as high as 122 mph (196 km/h), allowing her to serve multiple aces in any given match, and to dictate play from the first stroke.
 Due to her effective first serve, she typically wins a high percentage of first serve points.
 She also possesses effective and reliable kick and slice serves that she deploys as second serves, preventing opponents from scoring free points off her second serve; she is also proficient at defending her second serve.
 When Badosa is nervous, however, she takes risks on her second serve, occasionally leading to a relatively high double fault count.

 Badosa's strongest groundstroke is her two-handed backhand, with which she dominates opponents on the court, and she hits large numbers of winners with this shot.
 Badosa's forehand is also powerful, being hit with relentless depth and power; she frequently utilises the reverse forehand, also known as the 'buggy-whip' forehand, allowing her to generate extreme angles, and hit winners from defensive positions.
 Badosa likes to play short points, and will frequently utilise aggressive serve and groundstroke combinations to finish points quickly with outright winners.

 Despite this, Badosa possesses a remarkably complete defensive game, with her superb movement, footwork, court coverage, and stamina allowing her to counterpunch, and to create opportunities to hit winners at the end of long rallies.
 She also possesses an effective drop shot, and will employ the sliced backhand to change the pace of rallies, and disrupt her opponent's rhythm.
 Badosa rarely approaches the net, except to retrieve short balls and drop shots; as she gains more doubles experience, however, she is beginning to attack the net with increasing frequency.
 She is also a formidable opponent on the court, known for her mental toughness, composure, and strength under pressure.

 Badosa's favourite surface is clay, having grown up on the surface, and she has won 85% of her matches on clay courts throughout 2021, up to and including the French Open.
 Due to her aggressive playing style, clay court prowess, mental toughness, physical appearance, and the similarity in the mechanics of their serves, she has been frequently compared to her idol, Maria Sharapova.

 Endorsements

 Badosa is endorsed by Nike for clothing, shoes, and apparel, after having been previously endorsed by Adidas.
-Badosa is endosrsed by Wilson for racquets, specifically using the Wilson Blade 98.
+Badosa is endorsed by Wilson for racquets, specifically using the Wilson Blade 98.
 She has also been signed as a brand ambassador for Iberdrola, a Spanish power company.
+In May, 2025, Badosa partnered with The 1916 Company to create a fully jewelry collection, called 'Aces'.